 If you would like help with your drinking you can get in touch here.

-James’ passion for affecting change comes from his past experience of alcohol problems.
+James is currently completing his PhD exploring how beliefs about alcohol addiction and problems can influence change.
+You can read more about this in a Guardian article he authored here.
+James’ passion for affecting change comes from his past experience of overcoming alcohol problems.
 He has a strong belief that change is possible and can be engendered by person centred interventions that build a person’s confidence in their ability to do so.
-He has a particular interest in addiction theory and the importance of non-stereotyping language in shaping addiction and recovery beliefs and outcomes.
+He has a particular interest in addiction theory and the importance of non-labelling language in shaping addiction and recovery beliefs and outcomes.

 James has advised a range of international and national bodies on the development and delivery of alcohol interventions including the Department of Health and World Health Organization.
-He has also worked extensively as a consultant, particularly supporting commissioning of effective treatment services and prevention strategies.
+He has also worked extensively as a consultant, supporting commissioning of effective treatment services and prevention strategies.
 In 2009 he co-founded the Alcohol Academy, a social enterprise to support and promote effective approaches to alcohol harm reduction.

 To get in touch, please see here.